Gusto/embedded-i18n-actions/README.md

 - [Pull translations](https://github.com/marketplace/actions/pull-from-lokalise) from Lokalise

 Note that any new third-party actions must be approved by Security and added to the allow list.
 Please reach out to Security to consume any new actions.

+## Testing locally

+Instead of having to repeat the cycle of `commit -> raise PR -> wait for the build -> debug` countless times, you can use `act` to run the test workflow included in this repo.

+Just run `act -j test -s LOKALISE_API_TOKEN=123456789` and see the output directly in your console.

+If you don't have [act](https://github.com/nektos/act) installed, `brew install act` should be enough.

+> [!TIP]
+> If you're seeing the error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`
+> try following the steps [here](https://github.com/abiosoft/colima/blob/main/docs/FAQ.md#cannot-connect-to-the-docker-daemon-at-unixvarrundockersock-is-the-docker-daemon-running)
+> to link the Colima socket to the default socket path.